Alluxio/alluxio/docs/en/api/FUSE-API.md

 same way you would for any other client application.

-One possibility, for example, is to edit `$ALLUXIO_HOME/conf/alluxio-site.properties` and set your specific alluxio client options.
+One possibility, for example, is to edit `$ALLUXIO_HOME/conf/alluxio-site.properties` and set your specific Alluxio client options.
 Note that these changes should be before Alluxio-FUSE starts.

 ### Configure mount point options